restaumatic/bambik/doc/InShort.md

 When describing the structure of data, the profunctors we use are specific class of profunctors where input and output types are the same...

 Invariant optics seems more handy yet equally expressive (in our case) than profuncor optics.
-Let's use then invariant optics instead of representation.
+Let's pick invariant optics and use them instead of representation.

 # 5. UI independent of representation